YouTube Monetization in 2023: 7 Best Ways to Earn from Videos

 • 1,000 subscribers

-If YouTube rejects your application, you can reapply in 30 days.
-That gives you time to fix anything unsavory on your channel, such as multiple copyright claims or videos that violate YouTube’s community guidelines.
+While this may seem harsh, it’s a balanced approach because YouTube is prioritizing new applicants over repeat ones.
+Use the time to fix anything unsavory on your channel, such as multiple copyright claims or videos that violate YouTube’s Community Guidelines.

 How to Enable Monetization on YouTube